CharlieUnicornAI-Dev-Team/CharlieUnicornAI-Dev-Team/README.md

-# 👋 Welcome to Charlie Unicorn AI
+# 👋 Welcome to Charlie Unicorn AI Dev Team
 ### 🦄 A New Era of Innovation in Web3, Gaming, and AI

 At **Charlie Unicorn AI**, we're not just building apps — we're crafting an entire **decentralized ecosystem** that blends AI, Web3, gaming, and real-world utility into one groundbreaking vision.
 Founded in **December 2024**, our company is rapidly reshaping the future of decentralized technology through real, working products — not vaporware.